floringhimie/salusfy/README.md

 Custom Components for Home-Assistant (http://www.home-assistant.io)

 # Salus Thermostat Climate Component
-My device is RT301i, it is working with it500 thermostat, the ideea is simple if you have a Salus Thermostat and you are able to login to salus-it500.com and controll it from this page, this custom component should work.
+My device is RT301i, it is working with it500 thermostat, the ideea is simple if you have a Salus Thermostat and you are able to login to salus-it500.com and control it from this page, this custom component should work.

-Component to interface with the salus-it500.com.
+## Component to interface with the salus-it500.com.
 It reads the Current Temperature, Set Temperature, Current HVAC Mode, Current Relay Mode.

 Keep in mind this is my first custom component and this is also the first version of this Salusfy so it can have bugs.
 Sorry for that.

 **** This is not an official integration.

 ### Installation
 * If not exist, in config/custom_components/ create a directory called salusfy
 * Copy all files in salusfy to your config/custom_components/salusfy/ directory.